Get your personal plan match in 2 minutes

 - Bill negotiation.
 CrowdHealth's advocacy team routinely negotiates 30–60% discounts on medical bills before they go to the community for funding.

-The trade-offs are significant: CrowdHealth does not offer family plans, pre-existing conditions are limited for the first 2 years ($25K year 2, $50K year 3), no tobacco users are accepted, and coverage is crowdfunded — meaning it relies on community funding rather than guaranteed sharing.
-The member base is also relatively small at 17,000+ compared to Zion and Sedera at 50,000+ each.
+The trade-offs are significant: CrowdHealth does not offer family plans, pre-existing conditions are not funded for the first 2 years and then share up to ~$25K/year from year 3 onward, no tobacco users are accepted, and coverage is crowdfunded — meaning it relies on community funding rather than guaranteed sharing.
+The member base is also relatively small at 17,000+ compared to Zion (75,000+) and Sedera (50,000+).

 CrowdHealth is best for healthy, tech-savvy individuals under 55 who want the absolute lowest monthly cost and are comfortable with a newer, crowdfunding-based model.
 Read our full CrowdHealth review or see how it compares in our CrowdHealth vs Health Sharing deep dive.